sahilkumar553/hire-smart-frontend/README.md

 ## 🌐 Deployment

 The application is deployed to Vercel.
-Each push to the main branch triggers a deployment through our Jenkins CI/CD pipeline.
+Each push to the main branch triggers an automatic deployment through GitHub Actions.

 ## 👥 Contributing